What we do

 Systems & Operations Design

-An operator is scaling — or inheriting — a business whose internal systems haven't kept pace.
-Reporting is unreliable, processes are manual, and decisions are made on instinct rather than data.
+An operator is scaling — or inheriting — a business whose internal systems have not kept pace.
+Reporting is unreliable, processes are manual, decisions are made on instinct rather than data.
+This is where strategy connects directly to our technical practice: the same team that diagnoses the problem redesigns the database, builds the dashboard, and migrates the legacy system.

 No single source of truth for operational data